 In part 1, ‘Results Before Reports’, I highlighted four key qualities that BI solutions must possess, to ensure that they deliver true business value.
 In this article I’m going to focus on the first of those aspects; relevancy.

 To achieve high-value business intelligence, the content of BI solutions must be wholly relevant to the business’s goals, processes and people.
 It’s impossible to do anything worthwhile with irrelevant information.
-People either know it is irrelevant and so decline to use it, or worse still, people don’t realise it is irrelevant, and end up wasting time and creating risks by taking action on bad information.
+People either know it is irrelevant and so decline to use it, or worse still, people don’t realise it is irrelevant.
+They end up wasting time and creating risks by taking action on bad information.
 Sure, all this sounds obvious.
 But it’s commonly overlooked.
-It happens when businesses set KPIs without fully agreeing what they mean.
-It happens when BI projects accept the shortcut of ‘industry standard template’ reports.
+It happens when businesses set KPIs without fully agreeing on what they mean.
+Also when BI projects accept the shortcut of ‘industry standard template’ reports.
 It happens when spreadsheets are replaced with new tools that deliver the same information in a different format.
-It happens when BI solutions don’t evolve in response to changing business needs.
+It occurs when BI solutions don’t evolve in response to changing business needs.
 You get the picture.